 Please follow departmental instructions on how to submit transcripts, supplementary information, department-specific material, statement of purpose, and letters of recommendation.
 The department reviews applications and recommends admission to the Graduate Division.
 Graduate Division issues the official notification of admission.

-Berkeley offers a wide range of graduate programs.
+UC Berkeley offers a wide range of graduate programs.
 Go to the Career Center and see a Career Counselor to help map out which type of graduate education is best for you.
-Alternatively, review the different programs Berkeley offers and identify the ones of greatest interest to you.
+Alternatively, review the different programs UC Berkeley offers and identify the ones of greatest interest to you.
 Visit the website of each program to research their requirements and expectations.
 Compare this to your academic background, professional experience, interests and goals.

 Q: I just want to take graduate level courses.
 How can I do this?

-Some Berkeley faculty will grant permission to students to audit courses; this is an unofficial status and completely at the discretion of the individual faculty member.
+Some UC Berkeley faculty will grant permission to students to audit courses; this is an unofficial status and completely at the discretion of the individual faculty member.
 No record of attendance is provided by the Registrar’s Office.

 Many courses are offered through University Extension.
 Details are available from their office located at 1995 University Avenue, or by calling (510) 642-4111.

 For applicants that use the Graduate Division’s online application for admission, the application fee for U.S. Citizens and current Permanent Residents is $120.
 The application fee for all other applicants is $140.

 Q: Can I request a waiver of the application fee?